RubyLichtenstein/Domain-Layer-Modeling/README.md

 ##### Some of the benefits of this approach:

-* Easy change frameworks "Plug and play"
+* Easy change frameworks "Plug and Play"
 * Easy share code between platform
 * Fester tests